Siem-with-integrated-xdr/XDR-agent/README.md

 # XDR Agent for SIEM Server

-**XDR Agent for SIEM Server** is a modular and high-performance Windows-based solution that brings powerful Extended Detection and Response (XDR) capabilities to your Security Information and Event Management (SIEM) system.
-Designed for real-time system visibility, proactive monitoring, and secure data transmission, this agent suite transforms raw system activities into rich, structured telemetry for deep analysis and threat detection.
+This is a modular and high-performance Windows-based solution.
+Designed for real-time system visibility, proactive monitoring, and secure data transmission, this agent suite transforms raw system activities into rich, structured telemetry for deep analysis, threat detection, and response.

 ----------